hunterpankey/baseball-game-translations-site/src/games/Prospi/Prospi20242025/Modes/HakkyuuNoKiseki/Gameplay/During-a-Game.md

 #### Returning to Live Play
 ![Returning to live play][19]
-When one of the live play criteria is hit, you'll see a screen like this that gives you the game situation before sending you back to the field.
+When one of the [live play criteria](../Sim-Rules) is hit, you'll see a screen like this that gives you the game situation before sending you back to the field.
 In this case, I'll be pitching with two outs and no runners in the bottom of the seventh.
 My pitcher has thrown 69 pitches (「{% jisho "投球" %}{% jisho "数" %}」), he's given up 1 hit (「{% jisho "被" %}{% jisho "安打" %}」), has 6 strikeouts (「{% jisho "奪三振" %}」), and 1 walk (「{% jisho "四死球" %}」).
 Press X here to go back to the field.

 ### Finishing the Game
 ![Game over card][20]
 When the game is over, you'll see something like this screen for a win, or a similar one for a loss with different characters in the middle.
 In this case, {% jisho "勝利" %} means "victory", and {% jisho "対" %} means "vs." or "against".

 ![Final line score][21]
 Next you'll get the final line score as everyone trots off the field.
+This one was a good one for my team.
+They don't all go like this, for sure.
+Also, note the 2000VP that I earned for this game.
+I can go back to the mode select menu into the VP store and buy items or unlock stadiums, coaches, and OB players with this.
 Press X to wrap it up and go to the post-game.